cyber01/ddss_locale/README.md

 Content:
 Еach directory contains:

- - the original file with quests
+ - the original file with quests (with _original postfix)
- - a quest file prepared for localization  (replaced).
-Must be renamed to DefaultQuests.json
+ - a quest file prepared for localization  (DefaultQuests.json).
  - Localization file (for each language its own).
- - Resource pack in which localization files should be placed (English and others), and after that it should be installed into the assembly as a regular resource pack
+ - Resource pack in which localization files should be placed (English and others), and after that it should be installed into the modpack as a regular resource pack and activated in menu

-## How to help with translation into another language?
+## How to contribute?

 You need to make a Fork repository, translate the localization file (create a new one, if necessary), then make a pull request and the file will be published and added to the resource pack